gymreklab/cse185-spring18/cse185-spring18-syllabus.md

 C+:77-79, C:73-76, C-:70-72,
 F:0-69.

 You will lose 5% of the lab report grade for each day a report is late.
 This is capped after 4 days, so after 4 days your baseline score for the report is 80%.
-You can trade clicker drops for 3-day extensions.

 # Policies